GluuFederation/flex/docs/admin/admin-ui/scim-menu.md

 # SCIM Admin Guide

-**System for Cross-domain Identity Management (SCIM)** is a standard that simplifies the exchange of user identity information across different domains.
-Developers can think of SCIM as a RESTful API that provides CRUD operations—create, read, update, and delete—on user and group resources.
-SCIM defines reference schemas for users and groups, along with REST APIs to manage them.
-For more details, refer to the official specification documents: [RFC 7642](https://tools.ietf.org/html/rfc7642), [RFC 7643](https://tools.ietf.org/html/rfc7643), and [RFC 7644](https://tools.ietf.org/html/rfc7644).
+System for Cross-domain Identity Management, in short SCIM, is a specification that simplifies the exchange of user identity information across different domains.
+The Janssen Server provides an implementation for the [SCIM specification](https://docs.jans.io/stable/janssen-server/scim/).

+Gluu Flex Admin UI allows administrators to view and manage the [configuration](https://docs.jans.io/stable/janssen-server/scim/config/) of the Janssen SCIM server.

 ## SCIM Use Cases